 Although by far most controllers – including the Nintendo Switch Pro controller – have a D-pad, this is not the case with the Joy-Con controllers.
 This, of course, has to do with the fact that the controllers can also be used separately so that the existing buttons for both controllers are identical.
 Do you regularly use the game console in handheld mode?
 Then many gamers still miss a D-pad.

 Third-party Joy-Con controllers with D-pad for Nintendo Switch

 A relatively unknown manufacturer from China called Shenzhen Jieruihong Electronics Co., Ltd. seems to be putting an alternative on the market soon.
 The company filed a patent on 29 January 2019 in the Global Design Database of the WIPO (World Intellectual Property Office).

-The design patent shows two controllers that at first sight have a lot of similarities with the Joy-Con controllers from Nintendo.
+The design patent shows two controllers that, at first sight, have a lot of similarities with the Joy-Con controllers from Nintendo.
 Even the colors are identical.
-The main difference?
-The blue, left controller has a D-pad.
+The main difference is that?
+The blue left controller has a D-pad.